briandipalma/spa-2014/workshop_part1.md

 4. Load the user login data

-	We simulate asking the server if we have successfully logged in by providing a login-user-pass.json file you can retrieve.
+	We simulate asking the server if we have successfully logged in by providing a `login-user-pass.json` file to retrieve.

-	You need to handle both success and failure cases (e.g. the file doesn't exist and your request returns 404).
+	In the `main` module create a function that returns a promise that resolves with the response of a url request.

-	Create a function that returns a promise that resolves with the response of the url request.
-Use this get function if you've forgotten/don't know how to do xhrs.
+	Use this `get` function if you've forgotten/don't know how to do xhrs.

 	```javascript
 	function get(url) {
 	var xhr = new XMLHttpRequest();